i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

     Errors?
 [Read here](https://www.debian.org/releases/stretch/)

-    !!! success "**Check the System and i-doit**" Check your system.
-Check i-doit!
+    !!! success "**Check the System and i-doit**" Check your system and i-doit!

     Free up some space again